-The DNP Scholarly project is an opportunity to apply skills obtained in the DNP coursework.
+The DNP Scholarly Project is an opportunity to apply skills obtained in the DNP coursework.
 This evidence-based practice project is intended to make an impact, directly or indirectly, on patient and/or healthcare outcomes.
 The DNP project must be evidence based, focused on practice/quality improvement, implement a change process and include evaluation of the change process with generation and analysis of data.
-The project must be conducted in a practice setting; academic settings, educational process, curriculum, or educating nursing students are not appropriate are not permitted.
+The project must be conducted in a practice setting; academic settings, educational process, curriculum, or educating nursing students are not appropriate and not permitted.

 The DNP student identifies a clinical problem, evaluates the context of the problem, conducts a thorough review of the literature, and translates evidence to formulate a potential solution or intervention.
 The intervention is then implemented and evaluated to determine what impact it had on the given clinical problem.
-Findings are shared with stakeholders and others.
+The School of Nursing has adopted the OhioHealth Change Management Model (see Appendix B).
+Final findings are shared with stakeholders and others.